Baltistan: Tourism

 Baltoro Glacier; at 62 km in length, it is one of the longest Alpine glaciers on earth.

 Skardu has several tourist resorts and many natural features, including plains, mountains and mountain-valley lakes.
-The Deosai plain, Satpara Lake and Basho also host tourists.
+The Deosai Plain, Satpara Lake and Basho are also tourist hotspots.
 North of Skardu, the Shigar Valley offers plains, hiking tracks, peaks and campsites.
 Other valleys in Baltistan region are Khaplu, Rondu, Kachura Lake and Kharmang.

 Glaciers

 Baltistan is a rocky wilderness of around 27000 sqmi, with the largest cluster of mountains in the world and the biggest glaciers outside the polar regions.
 The Himalayas advance into this region from India, Tibet and Nepal, and north of them are the Karakoram range.
 Both ranges run northwest, separated by the Indus River.
 Along the Indus and its tributaries are many valleys.
 Glaciers include Baltoro Glacier, Biafo Glacier, Siachen Glacier, Trango Glacier and Godwin-Austen Glacier.